 A report will be produced that shows all the refunds that are made.
 The report is SJF0270R-A Over Collection Refund.
 It is available on View Direct.

-If a client needs a refund outside of the automatic run cycle (for example, an amount paid in error), contact the Help Desk.
+If a consumer needs a refund outside of the automatic run cycle (for example, an amount paid in error), contact the Service Desk.

 Back To Top